 A second Texas resident who became ill from listeria linked to cantaloupes from a Colorado farm has died, officials say.

-Tarrant County health officials were notified by the Texas Department of State Health Services that two cases of listeria in the county were connected contaminated cantaloupes out of Colorado.
+Tarrant County health officials were notified by the Texas Department of State Health Services that two cases of listeria in the county were connected to contaminated cantaloupes out of Colorado.

 One of the reported cases, involving an elderly resident with multiple underlying health conditions, resulted in the person dying.
 The other case, a middle-aged resident, has been released from the hospital.